snakers4/spacenet-three/README.md

 # 3 Preparing the data and the machine for running scripts

+- Ssh into the docker container via `docker exec -it YOUR_CONTAINER_ID`
+- Cd to the root folder of thre repo
 - Dowload the data into `data/`
 - Run these commands:
     - `mkdir src/weights`